Test in a live environment

 volatile bool isRunning: We designate an isRunning field as a volatile variable to denote the possibility of several threads making changes to it.
 The PDF document generation is managed by this field.
 PDF creation continues if isRunning is true; if otherwise, it quits.

-Finally, you can efficiently work with barcodes, create PDFs, do OCR, and connect with Excel by including IronPDF and IronSoftware effortlessly combines the performance, compatibility, and ease of use of IronSoftware's versatile suite with its own to offer enhanced application capabilities and more effective development.
+Finally, you can efficiently work with barcodes, create PDFs, do OCR, and connect with Excel by including IronPDF and explore the full potential of IronSoftware's libraries with ease.
+IronSoftware effortlessly combines the performance, compatibility, and ease of use of its versatile suite to offer enhanced application capabilities and more effective development.

 Developers can choose the best model with confidence if there are clear license options that are tailored to the particular needs of the project.
 These advantages enable developers to efficiently and transparently address a variety of challenges.